Generality Lands

 The Generality Lands (Generaliteitslanden), also translated as Lands of the Generality or Common Lands, were strongly Catholic territories of the Republic of the Seven United Netherlands that were directly governed by the States-General.
 Unlike the seven provinces of Holland, Zeeland, Utrecht, Guelders, Overijssel, Friesland and Groningen, these territories had no States-Provincial and were not represented in the central government, despite making up about one fifth of the Republic's total territory.
 At the time of the Union of Utrecht, these territories were under Spanish control, and would only be conquered by the Dutch Republic throughout the course of the Eighty Years' War.
 From an economic point of view, they were exploited with heavy taxes and levies.

 History

 In the latter years of the Eighty Years' War the Generality Lands came under control of the Dutch Republic, and this situation was consolidated by the Treaty of Westphalia in 1648.
 Most of the territories had no provincial government because they were cut off from their original governments, which remained under Spanish rule.
 In contrast to the northern seven provinces, the population of the Generality Lands was overwhelmingly Roman Catholic.
 The prefix Staats- indicates that this part of the province was under general States rule, as a dependent territory.
 For both the Generality Lands and the Dutch colonies, sovereignty was claimed by the Generality on the basis right of conquest.

+Post 1648, there were four primary Generality Lands: